-Development Plan (ICDP) career pathway option assessment-informed includes steps to imput the follow-up period measures, identifies employment goals, cobjective assessment the follow-up period measures.
-Education concurrently LWYB offers alternat participant in developing career goals, understanding ons, and developing a strengths and needs based, d Individualized Career Development Plan (ICDP) that prove participants' employability extending through.
-The ICDP is tied to participant performance a career pathway that includes education and considers career planning activities, results of the t, and service needs of the participant. assessment-informed includes steps to imp the follow-up period measures, identifies employment goals, cobjective assessment Education concurrently LWYB offers alternat d Individualized Career Development Plan (ICDP) that brove participants' employability extending through.
-The ICDP is tied to participant performance a career pathway that includes education and considers career planning activities, results of the t, and service needs of the participant. includes steps to imp the follow-up period measures, identifies employment goals, c objective assessment Education concurrently LWYB offers alternat orove participants' employability extending through The ICDP is tied to participant performance a career pathway that includes education and considers career planning activities, results of the t, and service needs of the participant. the follow-up period measures, identifies employment goals, cobjective assessment Education concurrently LWYB offers alternat .
-The ICDP is tied to participant performance a career pathway that includes education and considers career planning activities, results of the t, and service needs of the participant. measures, identifies employment goals, conjective assessment that the body state of a career pathway that includes education and considers career planning activities, results of the t, and service needs of the participant. employment goals, conjective assessment Education concurrently LWYB offers alternat onsiders career planning activities, results of the t, and service needs of the participant. employment goals, conjective assessment Education concurrently LWYB offers alternat onsiders career planning activities, results of the t, and service needs of the participant. objective assessment Education concurrently LWYB offers alternat t, and service needs of the participant.
-Education concurrently LWYB offers alternat · ive educational services intended assist participants ic gains necessary to successfully complete the n program component is also integrated with · · g in which workforce preparation activities, basic hands-on occupational skills training are taught eframe and are connected to training for a specific occupation, occupational cluster, or career pathway.
-Occupational Skills LWYB offers an inten sive training program that provides specific Training vocational skills that lead to proficiency in performing tasks and technical functions required by y in-demand occupational fields at the entry, intermediate, or adv anced levels, and that is focused on a specific occupational goal , ' - ants' ICDP, and leads to attainment of a recognized ential in construction, or culinary arts + hospitality. ined, structured learning experiences that take place · · · · · ed in the private-for-profit, non-profit, or public · sector.
-Examples incl Pre-Apprenticesh · · lob Shadowing; and On-the-Job Train elopment Coordinator provides information on local - nd skills in-demand), Career Counseling, including Counseling identifying appropria ate Career Pathways, Career Awareness, and Career Exploration & Career Planning activities.
-Counseling and Case LWYB's Case Manage er connects participants with any necessary Management supportive services to o promote program success, including but not tion, housing, mental health services, substance • gal aid services, and family reunification programs. lso provides assessment services, personal goal oring of personal goal achievement, crisis intervention, post- orms or personal sour admerenicity crisis sonvices and follow up services and follow-up. of services that enable participants to engage in as linkages to community services, assistance with ition, housing, educational testing, reasonable participants with disabilities, legal aid services, work ools, books, fees, school supplies, and other training- test, application, and/or certification fees and more. nts in leadership roles such as committee membership.
+Individual Career LWYB engages each participant in developing career goals, understanding Development Plan (ICDP) career pathway options, and developing a strengths and needs based, assessment-informed Individualized Career Development Plan (ICDP) that includes steps to improve participants' employability extending through the follow-up period.
+The ICDP is tied to participant performance measures, identifies a career pathway that includes education and employment goals, considers career planning activities, results of the objective assessment, and service needs of the participant.
+Education concurrently LWYB offers alternative educational services intended assist participants w/ workforce to make the academic gains necessary to successfully complete the preparation HiSET.
+Our education program component is also integrated with occupational training in which workforce preparation activities, basic academic skills, and hands-on occupational skills training are taught within the same timeframe and are connected to training for a specific occupation, occupational cluster, or career pathway.
+Occupational Skills LWYB offers an intensive training program that provides specific Training vocational skills that lead to proficiency in performing tasks and technical functions required by in-demand occupational fields at the entry, intermediate, or advanced levels, and that is focused on a specific occupational goal identified in participants' ICDP, and leads to attainment of a recognized post-secondary credential in construction, or culinary arts + hospitality.
+Work Experience LWYB facilitates planned, structured learning experiences that take place in workplaces situated in the private-for-profit, non-profit, or public sector.
+Examples include: Pre-Apprenticeship programs; Internships and Job Shadowing; and On-the-Job Training Labor Market LWYB's Student Development Coordinator provides information on local Information & Career labor market (jobs and skills in-demand), Career Counseling, including Counseling identifying appropriate Career Pathways, Career Awareness, and Career Exploration & Career Planning activities.
+Counseling and Case LWYB's Case Manager connects participants with any necessary Management supportive services to promote program success, including but not limited to transportation, housing, mental health services, substance abuse treatment, legal aid services, and family reunification programs.
+The Case Manager also provides assessment services, personal goal development, monitoring of personal goal achievement, crisis intervention, post- placement transition services and follow-up.
+Supportive Services LWYB offers an array of services that enable participants to engage in Juppor live Services LWYB activities, such as linkages to community services, assistance with childcare, transportation, housing, educational testing, reasonable accommodations for participants with disabilities, legal aid services, work attire, safety gear, tools, books. rees. school subbiles. and other training- attire, safety gear, tools, books, fees, school supplies, and other training- related costs such as test, application, and/or certification fees and more.
+Leadership Development related costs such as test, application, and/or certification fees and more.
+Putting participants in leadership roles such as committee